codefellows-seattle-javascript-401d19/31-34-budget-tracker/lab-catherine/README.md

 * Step 5.
 To create a new budget item, enter a name and a budget amount and click the `create category` button.
 * Step 6.
 Budget categories can be edited by changing the information on the right hand side and clicking the `update category` button.
 * Step 7.
 Budget items can be removed by clicking the corresponding `delete` button.
+* Step 8.
+To create a new expense item, enter a name and a price and click the `create expense` button.
+Expenses can be updated with `update expense` or they can be deleted by clicking `delete`.

 ### Credits